tienthegainz/FoodNet_CNN/README.md

 ```
 Here is the image:<br />
 ![alt text](picture_to_display/0_12.jpg)<br />
-And you should see the following result:
+And you should see something similar to this following json:
 ```
 {
   "predictions":[